Reach Your Goals With the Assistance of a Vegan Sports Nutritionist

 What do vegan athletes eat for breakfast?

-As a vegan sports nutritionist, some quick breakfast meal options I recommend are granola/oatmeal and fruit bowl or peanut butter with banana on whole grain toast.
+As vegan sports nutritionists, some quick breakfast meal options we recommend are granola/oatmeal and fruit bowl or peanut butter with banana on whole grain toast.

 In addition, edamame avocado toast or muffin with a glass of soy milk are also good choices with plenty of protein and fiber.